Status Of The Patio Garden April 26, 2021

 The purpose of a Zen garden is to help quiet and focus your mind.
 Ponds in a Zen garden, for example, represent negative space, or the “nothingness” that is essential to Zen meditation.

-In addition, the sound of dripping water is meant to remind you to exist in the moment with each drip.
+In addition, the sound of dripping water is intended to remind you to be present in the moment with each drop.

 I will soon have lots of blooming vines.
 And fill the air with fragrant perfume as only flowers can do.